SevenBits/Enterprise/README.md

 ### LICENSE ###

-Enterprise is under the LGPL.
+Enterprise is under the GNU GPL v3.
 Enterprise is not *only* my program; it pulls in code from other software projects (namely, gummiboot), and I want to make sure that not only they get credit from their work, but that others can benefit from what I've done as well.
-Releasing Enterprise under the LGPL allows me to most easily do this.
+Releasing Enterprise under the GPL allows me to most easily do this.

 ### CODING STYLE ###